 yes its the MICK O’TOOLE and MATILDA’S SCOUNDRELS tour.
 Not quite a full on UK thing but Hastings, Camden and Kinston aint too bad is it?

 All the gigs went very well starting with Hastings on Friday night.
 COMRADE X supported and resisted the urge to get too pissed on the train up there!

 The Devonshire Arms in Camden again on the Saturday and a supposed 10pm curfew didnt happen as The Lagan played well into the night.
 A packed pub gave it plenty of oompf and all went home extremely sweaty and tired out.

 On the Sunday it was time for The Fighting Cocks and all the bands again put in a fantastic show that sadly wasnt greatly attended till The Lagan took the stage but still looked and sounded the absolute bollocks!
 Ironically it turns out that if we’d have had the crowd from The Dev with the sound from The Fighting Cocks it would have been just about the best gig any of us would have seen this year!

 Friday 29th May 2015

 Held at The Devonshire Arms in Camden and FREE entry!!
-Sound problems held up the gig and truth be told annoyed Bryan a wee bit but what a performance the Boston Irish folk-punk singer songwriter put on.
+Sound problems galore tonight held up the gig and truth be told quite rightly annoyed Bryan a wee bit but what a performance the Boston Irish folk-punk singer songwriter put on.
 First ever gig in London and we can’t wait to get him back in town.
 Luckily someone recorded a good chunk of the show so have a look and be full of regret you never made it!
-Great banter with the crowd and hopefully we helped cheer him up after the earlier sound problems!
+There’s some great banter with the crowd and hopefully we helped cheer him up after the earlier sound problems!

 Louise Distras headlined and performed for the first time with her band.
 Great show all round.